piotr-iohk/token_minter/README.md

 ## Token Minter

 Mint tokens on testnets or mainnet from a payment address and send them directly to your wallet.
-Running this scripts requires `cardano-node` and `cardano-wallet` running on your machine.
-You also need access to node socket path.
+Running this scripts requires `cardano-node` running on your machine.

 ### How to use it